jetdillo/hackerbot-maptools/README.md

 # hackerbot
+code to support the [Hackerbot Industries Hackerbot](https://www.hackerbot.co/)

+What does what here:
-code to support the Hackerbot Industries Hackerbot hackerbot_map_utils.py  - decodes JSON-based compressed maps into ROS-compatible map files
+- hackerbot_map_utils.py  - decodes JSON-based compressed maps into ROS-compatible map files

-map_puller.py - Python script to download a map off the Hackerbot to a file
+- map_puller.py - Python script to download a map off the Hackerbot to a file

-maptexts - sample maps in compressed JSON format. maps - sample map images
+- maptexts - sample maps in compressed JSON format.
+- maps - sample map images

 To run, do one of the following: